 Master’s in Educational Administration

-The Master of Education in Educational Administration program was designed for students interested in pursuing a principal’s license and working as an educational administrator in the K-12 setting.
+The Master of Education in Educational Administration program was designed for students interested in pursuing a principal’s license and working as an educational administrator in a K-12 setting.

-Students gain hands-on experience in this program, as each three-course block concludes with an internship.
-As a result, students finish the program with 270 internship hours.
-This valuable experience gives them the opportunity to apply the concepts they learn in the program to real-life situations.
+Since each three-course block concludes with an internship, students gain hands-on experience and finish the program with 270 internship hours.
+This valuable experience gives students myriad opportunities to apply the concepts they learn in the program to real-life situations.

 Master’s in Educational Leadership

-The Master of Education in Educational Leadership program provides students with the tools to advance their career within educational leadership.
-This master’s degree was designed for students who want to become prepared and informed educational leaders in public and private schools that do not require a principal license.
+The Master of Education in Educational Leadership program provides students with the tools to advance their careers within the hierarchy of educational leadership.
+This master’s degree is designed for students who intend to become prepared and informed educational leaders in public and private schools but do not require a principal’s license.

 Many of the subjects students study in this program overlap with those of the master’s in educational administration, such as leadership foundations, finance and K–12 legal issues.
 However, the education leadership program focuses on developing strong instructional leaders to improve curriculum, promote continuous improvement in schools and enrich teaching and learning experiences.

-Students in this program also explore leadership best practices and learning strategies, such as cognitive coaching, collaborative decision-making and creating a supportive learning culture in the classroom.
+Students in this program also explore leadership best practices and learning strategies, such as cognitive coaching, collaborative decision-making and the need to create a supportive learning culture in the classroom.